 Coming back to a fundamental relationship:

 The layer II/III cells modulates the local column cells.
-They both sample the same receptive field.
-They both fire the local inhibition cells, but for different reasons.
+They both sample the same receptive field and they both fire the local inhibition cells, but for different reasons.
 The two types of cells work together, one to do space, and one to do time.
-If you accept that the resulting unit of basic measure is space-time then you get this little conceptual puzzle piece:
+The resulting unit is a basic measure of space-time and you get this little conceptual puzzle piece:

 I think many here would recognize the local hyperplane in blue.
 The yellow item is the predicted hyperplane, shading it with a touch of time.
 Each column region holds hundreds or thousands of these potential puzzle pieces.

 See below: Three hex-grid+temporal-sensing columns are sampling the imposed pattern in gold.
 As outlined above, these space-time puzzle pieces look for learned patterns and if it sees they it resonates with certain neighbors that also see the part of the pattern that they know.
 This the activation pattern may spread to other groups of cells that are seeing parts of the same larger pattern.

 When some pattern comes after this learning (babies are helpless until they learn something) each piece is trying to fit itself into the “picture on the box.”
 If it able to match up to one of its learned patterns it “snaps into place.”
 If enough of the pieces click together you can be said to have recognized the sensed pattern at that level.
 This pattern can be from outside the brain or from some region inside of the brain.

 I come back to very basic theory as outlined in the “Why Neurons Have Thousands Of Synapses” paper.

 Now consider these three dendrites apart from the rest of the dendrites in each cell.